alec-bike/alec-bike.github.io/docs/index.md

-# Home
+# The Bike Project

-A high-speed electric cargo bike refined for long commutes.
+A high-speed electric cargo bike optimized for long commutes.